simonewebdesign/simonewebdesign/source/_posts/2022-10-09-one-request.md

 ### The favicon

-I went from <abbr title="Portable Network Graphics">PNG</abbr> to <abbr title="Scalable Vector Graphics">SVG</abbr> for the favicon, which I blatantly stole from Peter Selinger, the guy behind [Potrace](https://potrace.sourceforge.net/) (it was public domain, technically).
+I went from <abbr title="Portable Network Graphics">PNG</abbr> to <abbr title="Scalable Vector Graphics">SVG</abbr> for the favicon, which I blatantly stole from Peter Selinger, the guy behind [Potrace](https://potrace.sourceforge.net/) <small>(it was public domain, technically)</small>.
 What I did on my part was optimizing it even further, using Jake Archibald's wonderful [SVGOMG](https://jakearchibald.github.io/svgomg/), powered by [SVGO](https://github.com/svg/svgo).

 As for inlining it, I had to serialize it into a data URI using [mini-svg-data-uri](https://github.com/tigt/mini-svg-data-uri).
 I even ended up making a <abbr title="Command-line interface">CLI</abbr> out of it — it's something I had to do anyway, and [contributing back](https://github.com/tigt/mini-svg-data-uri/pull/19) was the least I could have done.